nautes-labs/website/src/en/guide/user-guide/code-repo.md

 ## Force Create/Update/Delete Repository (API)

-For special scenarios in which API verification needs to be skipped, refer to the [Prepare Runtime Environment](main-process.md#prepare-runtime-environment) section.
+For special scenarios in which API verification needs to be skipped, refer to the [Initialize a Product](main-process.md#initialize-a-product) section.

 Taking the creation of a repository as an example, if the value of the `project` property is set to a non-existent project, you can forcibly submit a request by adding the `insecure_skip_check` query parameter with its value set to `true`, to submit the repository resource file.
 The request example is shown below: